ReactiveBayes/RxInfer.jl/docs/src/manuals/model-specification.md

 #### Data variables available options

 - `allow_missing = true/false`: Specifies if it is possible to pass `missing` object as an observation.
-Note however that by default ReactiveMP.jl does not expose any message computation rules that involve `missing`s.
+Note however that by default the `ReactiveMP` inference engine does not expose any message computation rules that involve `missing`s.

 ### [Random variables](@id user-guide-model-specification-random-variables)